jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes Each feature you load adds configuration methods related to the feature.
-So after loading the login feature, you can call the after_login configuration method with a block to specify additional behavior to perform after a successful login.
+So after loading the login feature, you can call the after_login configuration method with a block to specify additional behavior to perform after a successful login.|In this case, we are recording successful logins to a log.

 <pre class="sh_ruby" style="font-size: 32px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout